Spinorial structures, discrete symmetries and some consequences: Single helicity and dual helicity spinors

-Note that these single-helicity spinors do not necessarily satisfy Dirac dynamics.
-If we impose the Dirac dynamics, then the parity operation must play the central role connecting the representation spaces \cite{speranca,diracpauli,subliminal}.
-It is also worth pointing out that another type of single-helicity spinors found in the literature are the Inomata spinors (RIM-spinors)\cite{dinorim}, which are governed by a non-linear equation and classified as regular spinor whithin Lounesto's classification, showing consistency with our argumentations.
+Note also that these single-helicity spinors do not necessarily satisfy Dirac dynamics.
+If we impose the Dirac dynamics, then the parity operation must play the central role connecting the representation spaces \cite{speranca,diracpauli,rodolfosubliminal}, as exemplified above.
+It is also worth pointing out that another type of single-helicity spinors found in the literature are the Inomata spinors (RIM-spinors)\cite{dinorim}, which are governed by a non-linear equation and classified as regular spinor within Lounesto's classification, agreeing with our results.